-2.2.1 The Study including the EIA study is anticipated to commence in August 2011 for completion with a study period of approximately 30 months.
+2.2.1 The planning and engineering study including the EIA study has commenced in August 2011 and is targeted for completion in 2016.
 Detailed design of the Project will follow.
-The construction works of the Project will commence in around 2019.
-Outline implementation programme will be formulated under the Study.
+The construction works of the first phase of the Project are anticipated to commence in 2020.